-BMW and Jaguar Land Rover to jointly develop electric car components
+BMW and Jaguar Land Rover to jointly develop electric car parts

 Nick Rogers, Jaguar Land Rover’s engineering director said, “We’ve proven we can build world beating electric cars but now we need to scale the technology to support the next generation of Jaguar and Land Rover products.”

-BMW was in talks with Daimler about making electric car components but was separately also in discussions with Jaguar Land Rover, a company it once owned, about an alliance on transmissions.
+BMW was in talks with rival Daimler about developing electric car components but was also in discussions with Jaguar Land Rover, a company it once owned, to explore an alliance on engines.

-Jaguar Land Rover is still run by former BMW managers, including Ralf Speth the company’s chief executive who spent 20 years at BMW prior to joining JLR, and Wolfgang Ziebart, the engineer who designed Jaguar’s iPace electric car, a former board member responsible for development and BMW.

 BMW already has a deal to supply an 8 cylinder engine to Jaguar Land Rover.